OpenSourceEconomics/econ-project-templates/README.md

 This is a collection of templates where much of this automation is pre-configured via describing the research workflow as a directed acyclic graph ([DAG](http://en.wikipedia.org/wiki/Directed_acyclic_graph)) using [Waf](https://code.google.com/p/waf/).
 You just need to:

-* Download the template for the main language in your project (Stata, R, Matlab, Python, ...)
+* Install the template for the main language in your project (Stata, R, Matlab, Python, ...)
 * Move your programs to the right places and change the placeholder scripts
 * Run Waf, which will build your entire project the first time you run it.
 Later, it will automatically figure out which parts of the project need to be rebuilt.

-The branch names follow the main language used in a particular example.
-You should base your project on the branch that specifies the language that you will use most.
-So the first thing to do is to switch branches using the button above, unless you plan on using Python mainly.
-You can easily add more languages to your projects, this is just a single line if the language is supported.

 Full documentation